nupurkmr9/vision-aided-gan/README.md

 ```.bash
 python calc_metrics.py --network <network.pkl> --metrics fid50k_full --data <dataset> --clean 1
 ```
 We use [clean-fid](https://github.com/GaParmar/clean-fid) library to calculate FID metric.
-For LSUN Church and LSUN Horse, we calclate the full real distribution statistics.
-For details on calculating the real distribution statistics, please refer to [clean-fid](https://github.com/GaParmar/clean-fid).
+We calclate the full real distribution statistics for FID calculation.
+For details on calculating the statistics, please refer to [clean-fid](https://github.com/GaParmar/clean-fid).
 For default FID evaluation of StyleGAN2-ADA use `clean=0`.

 ## Datasets